confluentinc/ccloud-sdk-go-v2/flink/v2/docs/FcpmV2ComputePoolSpecUpdate.md

 `func (o *FcpmV2ComputePoolSpecUpdate) HasConfig() bool`

 HasConfig returns a boolean if a field has been set.

+### GetEnvironment

+`func (o *FcpmV2ComputePoolSpecUpdate) GetEnvironment() GlobalObjectReference`

+GetEnvironment returns the Environment field if non-nil, zero value otherwise.

+### GetEnvironmentOk

+`func (o *FcpmV2ComputePoolSpecUpdate) GetEnvironmentOk() (*GlobalObjectReference, bool)`

+GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironment

+`func (o *FcpmV2ComputePoolSpecUpdate) SetEnvironment(v GlobalObjectReference)`

+SetEnvironment sets Environment field to given value.

+### HasEnvironment

+`func (o *FcpmV2ComputePoolSpecUpdate) HasEnvironment() bool`

+HasEnvironment returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)